 Every five years we produce a Drought Management Plan which outlines the actions we would take during a drought.
 This includes actions to reduce demand, such as when we would ask our customers to use less water, either voluntarily or through temporary use restrictions, depending on the severity of the situation.
 In severe droughts, we can also apply for drought permits or drought orders to take more water from underground aquifers, or further limit water use if necessary.
-We would welcome your feedback on our new draft Drought Management Plan.

 Please find below a full copy of the 2019 drought plan annual update and supporting documents which are available to download.

 Our drought permit Environmental Assessment Reports are available to view at our Hatfield or Folkestone offices by appointment only.
 If you would like to make an appointment please email DMPconsultation@affinitywater.co.uk.

 Our Drought Plan Annual Update 2019 and our new draft Drought Plan 2022 have been written in accordance with section 37B of the Water Industry Act 1991 (as amended by the Water Act 2003), and follow guidance outlined in Defra SEMD Advice Note AN11.
 No information has been excluded from our plans on the grounds of national security.
 We have written our drought plan and appendices in compliance with our security policy, using codes for site references, so that no redaction is required for publication.